 Presently she serves on the Board of Directors for Texas Impact, an organization that lobbies the Texas State Legislature on behalf of faith communities; an Advisory Board Member (Communications Committee) for the Sisterhood of Salaam Shalom; and a member of the Board of Directors at the Institute for Diversity & Civic Life.

 In 2011, Amanda was honored as one of twenty-five people in the state of Texas to receive a Statesman Social Media Award.
 In 2012 she was featured in Giving City Magazine’s New Philanthropists Issue for her dedication to service-based interfaith activism.
 In 2013 she was honored with a Dewey Winburne Community Service Award.
-She is an alumnus of the American Muslim Civic Leadership Institute housed at the University of Southern California’s Center for Religion and Civic Culture and a participant of the MLI program hosted at the Shalom Hartman Institute.
+She is an alumnus of the American Muslim Civic Leadership Institute housed at the University of Southern California’s Center for Religion and Civic Culture and a Fellow at the Shalom Hartman Institute.